closeio/making.close.com/_posts/2020-10-02-introducting-smart-tooltip-delay-library/index.md

 ![Smart Tooltip Delay in action](./smart-tooltip-delay-example.gif)

 We are taking advantage of this tiny library throughout our app.
 We still have some old tooltips implemented via Bootstrap Tooltip, and all the new tooltips are purely in React (based on Tippy.js for React).
-The library allows us to share the same smart delay behaviour across both, leading to consistent user experience.
+The library allows us to share the same smart delay behaviour across both, leading to a consistent user experience.

 ## Installation